 The Bottom Line

 So, now you know how to make payments for goods and services using your smartphone.
 You can download one of these four mobile payment applications and enjoy living a fulfilling life in Denmark, where you do not have to worry about carrying cash with you or losing your money.
-Instead, your phone functions as your personal cash machine that enables you to buy just about anything you want or like.
+Instead, your phone functions as your personal cash machine, enabling you to buy just about anything you want or like.